Swan Island

 Camping

-The island is a rare wildlife area that allows camping (by reservation only).
+The island is a rare wildlife area that allows camping.
 There are 10 campsites, each with a fireplace and a three-sided lean-to, sleeping up to six.
 Drinking water and restrooms are available at the campground.
-Bring everything you need (except firewood, which you can purchase on the island).
+Bring everything you need.
 There are no stores on the island.

 Fishing

 Fishing is available both in island waters and in the surrounding river.
 Trout Pond has bass and stocked brook trout and is open to children 15 years and younger.
-Fishing gear is provided!
 The river offers smallmouth bass, carp, trout and salmon.
 Be sure to check the fishing regulations first.

 How and When You Can Visit

 Swan Island is open seasonally from mid-May through late October.
 To protect the island’s wildlife, pets are not allowed.
 Canoeists and kayakers can paddle from the boat launch in Richmond across a short stretch of the Kennebec to either the island’s primary landing on its northwest end or to the campground landing on the island’s east side.
-People arriving with their own boats—and who stay for just the day—need no reservations.
-The island’s ferry service leaves from the parking area in the town of Richmond and is available by reservation, as are island tours.
 Check here for more information.